tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 jupyter notebook
 ```

-You started Jupyter notebook in this step.
-Later you will be running the
+You have started Jupyter notebook in this step.
+You will be running the
-notebooks in this folder.
+notebooks in this folder later on.

 ### In a browser: